 As part of the nomination process, you’ll also be asked to write a comment about why you think they should win - this really helps the Student Judging Panel reach their verdict when deliberating on the eventual award winners.
 Please provide as much detail as possible!

 To learn more, you can check out each of the different award categories on the right of this page.

-All nominees will receive a Teaching Awards badge and congratulatory letter including the anonymised comment.
-The nomination comment helps them know why they were nominated and what they are doing well, and it helps the Students' Association and the University better understand what you think excellent teaching and student support means.
+All nominees will receive a Teaching Awards badge and a congratulatory letter including the anonymised comment you submit.
+Not only do the nomination comments help them know why they were nominated and what they are doing well but it also helps the Students' Association and the University better understand what you think excellent teaching and student support means.

 About the Teaching Awards: